Eminem: Threats

-On April 5, 2020, Matthew Hughes, a 26-year-old homeless man, broke into Eminem's house, breaking a kitchen window with a paving stone.
-Eminem woke up with Hughes standing behind him and he said that he was there to kill him.
-Hughes was on a $50,000 cash bond and was charged with first-degree home invasion and malicious destruction of property.
+In April 2020, Matthew David Hughes, a 26-year-old man, broke into Eminem's house in Clinton Township, Macomb County, Michigan, breaking a kitchen window with a brick paver.
+Eminem woke up with Hughes standing behind him and Hughes said that he was there to kill Eminem.
+Hughes was charged with multiple offences; his defense attorney opined that he seemed to be suffering from "mental issues".
+In a plea agreement in 2021, Hughes pleaded guilty to second-degree home invasion in exchange for dismissal of other charges; he was sentenced to probation and time served (524 days in the county jail).
+In 2019, Hughes had pleaded guilty to breaking into a Rochester Hills home in search of Eminem.